Is my drive shaft broken?

-How to change your driveshaft
+How to change a drive shaft

-Watch this video to see how it's done.
+Watch this video to see how to replace a drive shaft.
 Find the full step-by-step task for your model.

 A very brief summary of the task of renewing a drive shaft:

 - Remove the split pin from the hub nut, then crack the hub nut off so that it’s loose, but leave it attached.

 - Jack the car up, remove the front wheels and take off the brake calipers.
 Remove the hub nut completely.